top of page

 Tasty sun downer dinner at Zen Noodle Cafe

 If you live on Lantau and can afford to do so, buy an annual pass for the cable car.
 We must have used ours upwards of 15 times.
-I think it's $550 per annual pass and I use it very regularly, even picking the kids up from school at 4.30pm and heading up to Ngong Ping for dinner.
+It's $550 per annual pass and I use it very regularly, even picking the kids up from school at 4.30pm and heading up to Ngong Ping for dinner.
 Make sure you get the last car back at 6pm, otherwise your options to descend are a long sweaty walk or the Vomit Comet NLB bus.

 bottom of page